The Nexus menu bar contains the following controls:

 - Drag and drop one or more trials (*.C3D files) from Windows Explorer into the Quick Reports window; or

-- Click the Add To Quick Report button on the Nexus toolbar (adds the current trial).
+- Click the Add To Quick Report button on the Nexus toolbar (adds the current trial); or

-To change the options for all the trials, click the downward arrow to expand the Trials section and click the appropriate option at the top of the columns.
+To change the options for all the trials, in the Trials section, click the appropriate option at the top of the columns.

 The selected outputs are displayed as graphs in the Nexus Quick Reports window.

 To display only the required components, in the Model Outputs tree, clear the check boxes for the unwanted components.

 For example, if you are interested in AnkleMoment X only, you can select this only.Tip

 By default a red line represents data from the left side and a green line represents data from the right.
 The trial currently selected in the Report Options list is represented by a heavier line on the graphs.
 To change green and red to solid and dashed lines, in the Options dialog box (press F7), on the left, click Quick Reports and then clear Use Context Colors.
 To change the colors displayed for each trace on the graph, click the color(s) that you want to change.

 - Expand the Gait Cycle Analysis section at the bottom left of the window and ensure the Distance Markers and Units are as required.